 Resident expatriate employees or secondees are subject to income tax on their worldwide income at the rates shown in the table above.
 For the first three calendar years following the start of their employment, individuals taking up residence and employment in Cyprus will be entitled to an annual allowance of the lower of \in 8,543 or 20 per cent of their remuneration.
-With effect from the 2012 tax year, if income from employment exceeds \in 100,000 per annum, a 50 per cent deduction is allowed for the first five years of employment.
+If income from employment exceeds \in 100,000 per annum, a 50 per cent deduction is allowed for the first five years of employment.